Las Trampas Regional Wilderness

-Las Trampas Regional Wilderness is a 5342 acre regional park located in Alameda and Contra Costa counties in Northern California.
+Las Trampas Regional Wilderness (Las Trampas, Spanish for "the traps" or "the snares") (Note: EBRPD said that the park name was chosen because historical hunters set traps in the chaparral that covered the hills in order to trap large game such as elk.) is a 5342 acre regional park located in Alameda and Contra Costa counties in Northern California.
 The nearest city is Danville, California.
-Las Trampas is Spanish for the traps, or the snares.
-(Note: EBRPD said that the park name was chosen because historical hunters set traps in the chaparral that covered the hills in order to trap large game such as elk.)
 The park belongs to the East Bay Regional Park District (EBRPD).

 General

 It consists of two long, hilly ridges (Las Trampas Ridge on the east and Rocky Ridge on the west) flanking a narrow valley along Bollinger Creek, which contains a horse stable and visitor parking.
 Some of the hiking trails include steep sections; they can involve as much as 900 ft of elevation change.
 (Note: The rugged landscape was largely formed by two major faults - the Los Trampas and the Bollinger faults.)
 The park has been described as "the tough guy of the East Bay Regional Park District."

 Vegetation on the southern and western slopes of the two ridges is predominantly: black sage, chamise and buck brush, with lesser amounts of toyon, hybrid manzanitas, elderberry, gooseberry, chaparral currant, sticky monkeyflower, coffeeberry, coyote bush, poison oak, hollyleaf red berry, deer weed and dozens of other species.
 Some of the exposed rocks contain compressed layers of fossils.

 Rocky Ridge reaches an elevation of 2024 feet.
 At the 1760 feet elevation, there is another trail that leads across EBMUD land.
 (Note: Las Trampas visitors who wish to use this trail must first obtain a permit from EBMUD.
 Call 510-287-0459 for more information.)
 The trail leads to either the Valle Vista Staging Area on Canyon Road in Moraga, or south to the Chabot staging area in Castro Valley.

 Chamise and Bollinger Creek Loop trails lead to Las Trampas Ridge, east of Bollinger Creek.The ridge offers good views of the Ygnacio, San Ramon and Amador valleys, as well as Mt.
 Diablo and the Carquinez Straits.

 There are two picnic areas, named Steelhead and Shady, near the parking lot.
 These are available on a first-come, first served basis and cannot be reserved.
 Reservable picnic sites for groups of 50 to 300 persons are at the nearby Little Hills Picnic Ranch.